 Karachi expands AI traffic cameras across major junctions

 According to ARY News, Karachi traffic authorities plan to expand an AI-powered traffic enforcement system to Airport Road, Clifton, and the Do and Teen Talwar junctions by August 2026.
 Per ARY, the system is being piloted on Shahrah-e-Faisal with 20 high-resolution ANPR cameras operating 24/7 up to Drigh Road and is issuing an average of 100 challans daily for lane violations.
 ARY reports the system routes potential exceptions such as breakdowns and emergencies for manual review, and offers a one-time deferment option rather than a first-offence waiver.
 Reported fines are Rs.
 2,500 for motorcycles and rickshaws, Rs.
 5,000 for cars, Rs.
 7,500 for buses, and Rs.
 10,000 for dumpers and tankers.
-Editorial analysis: City-wide AI enforcement rollouts typically raise questions about accuracy, due process, and data governance for practitioners and city administrators.
+City-wide AI enforcement rollouts typically raise questions about accuracy, due process, and data governance for practitioners and city administrators.

 What happened